TomPace101/nanopore_diffusion/new_notes.md

 _TODO_ go ahead and switch request refactoring into the master First, make a branch tracking what is now the master branch.

+_TODO_ There are input files for the simulation test that aren't tracked in git.
+We need to have another validation step generate this file first.

 _FEATURE_ a variant of parallel request that does one item first, then does the rest in parallel This is to help avoid FFC cache collisions.